fetaro/rbatch/README.md

 By using "log_send_mail" option, when an error occurs in script, RBatch sends an error-mail automatically.

 ### Auto Config Reading

 By using RBatch, your script read a configuration file easily.
-First you make configuration file which is named "(script base name).yaml" , Then, put it to ${RB_HOME}/conf/ .
+If you make configuration file which is located ${RB_HOME}/conf/"(program base name).yaml", this file is read automatically.
-So your script read it automatically.

 sample